johnbeve/PHI-696/Project 4/JCheung-P4-README.md

 ___

-**[11] Kata Level 3 or 2 (20 pts or 25 pts, total pts accrued: 88 or 93 pts): SPARQL for Research and Problem Solving—Epidemiological Studies?**
+**[11] Kata Level 3 or 2 (20 pts or 25 pts, total pts accrued: 88 or 93 pts): SPARQL for Research and Problem Solving—Epidemiological Studies**

 **Description:**